🛸 Svelte CSS Image Slider: What is CSS :hover? #

 out the images (we still need to update the JSON meta file though).

-hash collisions for our images.
-Instead of using the full hash, we truncate it to just 10 characters, which should be sufficient for use in identifying changes
+We will need a couple of utility functions to generate the Base64 low quality placeholders and also image hashes.
+Although the MD5 hashing algorithm is no longer considered suitable for cryptographic purposes, it is fine to use it here; an adversary has nothing to gain from finding hash collisions for our images.
+Instead of using the full hash, we truncate it to just 10 characters, which should be sufficient for use in identifying changes in the images.

 .server portion means the code can only run on the server, as far as know, SvelteKit has no such guarantee

 and the name is just to help us import the right files.